Instructions & Support

 Tuning to frequencies other than A=440

-By default tunings will be calculated around the international A=440 Hz pitch standard.
+By default tunings are calculated around the international A=440 Hz pitch standard.
 If you wish to tune to a frequency other than A=440, this is possible via the Tuning file settings page, where you can set an alternate frequency standard (eg. A=415 or A=442) or an offset in cents from A=440.
 Changing this only affects the current tuning.
-If you wish to set an alternate default pitch standard for tuning files, this can be done on the Calibration page.

 Pitch raises